davidesanso/davidesanso.github.io/_pages/about.md

 I am first-year PhD Candidate in Economics at Sciences Po (Paris, France), under the supervision of Prof. Emeric Henry.

-I study topics at the intersection between Environmental Economics, Behavioural Economics and Political Economy.
-More specifically, I am interested in the determinants of climate change beliefs, and how these are shaped by political narratives and media.
+I study topics related to Behavioural Economics and Political Economy, with a focus on climate change.
+More specifically, I am interested in the determinants of environmental beliefs, and how these are shaped by political and media narratives.

 You can reach out to me at: davide.sansone@sciencespo.fr